james-dire-1/arduino-radio-project/README.md

 # Arduino Radio

-The Arduino Radio is an FM radio built for the Dawson College MakerSPACE internship as a semester-long project.
+The Arduino Radio is an FM radio built for the Dawson College MakerSPACE Internship as a semester-long project.
 It contains an LCD display for displaying band and frequency, supports preset saving and tuning, and is packaged in a small portable box so that it can be brought around easily.

 ## Overview and Features